prgprg-org/student-meetup/content/call-for-talks.md

 You absolutelly don't need to be an expert in the topic you are presenting!
 You can review an interesting paper/article/blog post or pick a topic you would like to learn more about and have a discussion about it.

 One of our organizers, Jakub Dupák, presented a talk about PDF.
 He knew nothing PDFs two weeks before the talk.
 So don't be afraid to pick any topic you are interested in!

+### Language

+English talks are preferred as we tend to have international attendees.
+However, if you are more comfortable presenting in Czech or Slovak, that is absolutely fine as well (but let us know in advance so we can inform the attendees).